giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 It is also possible to create client certificates for a workload cluster, by providing the right configuration flags.
 Please be aware that the recommended way to authenticate users for workload clusters is OIDC.
 Client certificates should only be a temporary replacement.

-## Flags {#flags}

-Here we document the flags that have a particular meaning for the `login` command.
-Use `kubectl gs login --help` for a full list.

-### `--workload-cluster` {#flags-workload-cluster}
+The command supports the following flags:

-If present, `kubectl gs` will set up a kubectl context to work with a workload cluster.
+- `--workload-cluster` - If present, `kubectl gs` will set up a kubectl context to work with a workload cluster.

-### `--organization` {#flags-organization}

-The organization that the workload cluster belongs to.
+- `--organization` - The organization that the workload cluster belongs to.
 Requires the `--workload-cluster` flag.

-### `--certificate-group` {#flags-certificate-group}

-The RBAC group name to be encoded into the X.509 field "O".
+- `--certificate-group` - The RBAC group name to be encoded into the X.509 field "O".
 It can be specified multiple times in order to set multiple groups at once.
 Requires the `--workload-cluster` flag.

-### `--certificate-ttl` {#flags-certificate-ttl}

-How long the client certificate should live for.
+- `--certificate-ttl` - How long the client certificate should live for.
 When creating client certificates, we recommend using short expiration periods.
 Requires the `--workload-cluster` flag.

 ## Examples